surniaulula/wpsso-um/readme.txt

 = 7.3.0 =

-(2025/10/13) Deprecated the WPSSO Schema Shortcode add-on.
+(2025/10/13) Removed the WPSSO Schema Shortcode add-on from the SSO &gt; Plugin Add-ons page.

 = 7.2.2 =